An Important Message from Range

 Lifeline is the FCC’s program to help make communication services more affordable for low-income consumers.
-This allows customers to receive discounts for their stand-alone voice service or bundled voice-broadband packages.
+This allows customers to receive a discount for phone service or qualifying broadband service.
 Only eligible consumers may enroll.

 Participation in Medicaid, SNAP (formerly called food stamps), FPHA (federal public housing assistance program), Veteran’s Pension & Survivor Benefit, SSI (supplemental security income) or Tribal specific programs can qualify you for Lifeline.
 Even if you do not participate in any of the above programs, you may still qualify based on your household income level.
 Contact Range for income guidelines.

 The program is limited to one benefit per household and the benefit is nontransferable.

 Lifeline is a Government benefit program and anyone who willfully makes false statements in order to obtain a benefit can be punished by fine or imprisonment or can be barred from the program.

 - Go to CheckLifeline.org

 - Fill out an application and mail it to the address on the form.

 - Stop by Range at 2325 East Front Street, Forsyth, Montana to fill out an application.

 For more information:

 Call the Federal Communications Commission (FCC) at 1-888-CALLFCC or go to www.fcc.gov/lifeline